 - You could argue that NFTs are an efficient way to impose copyright on software without the cost of litigation.

 While the above sounds enticing, startups should be cautious in relying solely on NFTs for intellectual property protection.
 Currently, contract law is moving slowly to recognise new technologies including any legal remedies.
+For further information on how to invest into blockchains, have a read of our blog here.
 Therefore, at 7startup we advise startups wishing to use NFTs as part of their intellectual property protection strategy to do so strategically and cautiously.